UT-MPC/pxt-moveSMART/tutorial2.md

 Next, we need something to detect the number of steps you have walked.

 For this, we need a sensor called an accelerometer.
-Accelerometers are sensors that can detect movement and change in _velocity_ (you can think of it as _speed_ plus _direction_ for now) in all three axes
--- that is, accelerometers can detect movement that is up or down, side to side, and forward or back.

-Accelerometers are everywhere in our lives.
-When you tilt a smart phone, the screen rotates.
-That's because smart phones have accelerometers inside, which detects change in _speed_ or _direction_, or both.

 ## Step 5